scottcarr/beagle/year_end.md

 One key issue is the mounting of the BeagleBone and sensors.
 There is a cap on the turbine blades in the middle of the hub.
 The BeagleBone can fit in the in this space.
-Strong mounting that will be resistance to vibration will be a next step.
+Stronger mounting that will resist vibration will be a next step.

 ![beagle mounting ](https://github.com/scottcarr/beagle/blob/master/beagle.JPG?raw=true)